 Bearing end play must be properly adjusted and verified.

-The contact surfaces where the new seal will be installed must be free from rust, scale, old sealant, nicks, burrs, and any rough ness that would prevent a good seal.
-Clean contact surfaces with scrapers that are softer than the hub material to avoid scratching the hub or seal bore.
+The contact surfaces where the new seal will be installed must be free from rust, scale, old sealant, nicks, burrs, and any rough ness.
+Clean surfaces with a wire brush or emery cloth.
+Avoid scratching the hub or seal bore.
 When cleaning aluminum hubs, use non-metallic scrapers to prevent damage.

 Inspecting and Preparing the Hub Bore

-Inspect the bore into which the seal fits.
-Check for nicks or gouges that could cause leakage.
-Sharp corners at the bore entrance can score the seal OD when it is pressed in and can cause lubricant leakage.
+Inspect the bore into which the seal fits for nicks or gouges that could cause leakage.
+Sharp corners can score the seal OD and cause leakage.

-Remove any rust , scale, old sealant, and roughness with a scraper.
+Remove any rust , scale, sealant, and roughness with a wire brush.
 Then use fine

-emery or crocus cloth for a fin al cleaning.
+emery or crocus cloth for fin al cleaning.
 If there are any deep grooves, fill them in with a hardening gasket material.
 Redress the filled area with emery or crocus cloth.

-Sharp edges on the bore entrance should be chamfered or rounded off with a scraper, then carefully smoothed with an abrasive cloth.
+Sharp edges on the bore entrance should be chamfered or rounded off with a small file, then carefully smoothed with an abrasive cloth.

 Thoroughly clean and dry the entire area.
-Make certain it is completely free of dirt, grit, chip s, or other abrasives which will score or mar the seal's outer surface and cause leakage.
+Make certain it is completely free of dirt, grit, chip s, or other abrasives which score, damage, cut, or damage the seal's outer surface and cause leakage.

-Be sure all lubricant is removed from the lubricant cavity.
+Be sure all lubricant is removed from the hub cavity.
 Wipe the cavity clean using a clean, dry cloth.

 In the event of wheel bearing failure or severe contamination (by sand, grit, water, metal etc.), the hub should be thoroughly cleaned and refilled with clean lubricant.